JordanMartinez/purescript-jordans-reference/41-Ecosystem/Type-Classes/Functors.md

 | - | + | - |
 | + | - | - |

+To understand how this works in practice, see [Contravariant Functors are Weird](https://sanj.ink/posts/2020-06-13-contravariant-functors-are-weird.html)

 ## The 2+ Different Functors

 As explained in `../Variance of Functors.md`, there are two different kinds of `Functor`s: covariant Functors and contravariant Functors.